solariumphp/solarium/docs/documents.md

 The example belows shows all these options.

 To enforce the immutable state of this document type an exception will be thrown if you try to alter a field value.
-For an updateable document you should use this class: Solarium\\QueryType\\Update\\Query\\Document
+For an updateable document you should use this class: `Solarium\QueryType\Update\Query\Document`.

 Solarium uses this document type as default for select queries for two reasons: